 The Constitution and the ASX Listing Rules specify that the aggregate remuneration of non-executive directors shall be determined from time to time by shareholders in general meeting.
-Total remuneration for all non-executive directors, last voted upon by shareholders at a meeting held in April 2014, is not to exceed \$300,000 per annum.
+Total remuneration for all non-executive directors, last voted upon by shareholders in 2014, is not to exceed \$300,000 per annum.
 Directors' fees cover all main board activities and membership of committees if applicable.

-Non-executive directors do not receive any retirement benefits, other than statutory superannuation, nor do they receive any performance-related compensation.
+Non-executive directors do not receive any retirement benefits, other than statutory superannuation, nor do they receive any performance-related compensation for their role as non-executive directors.